volusion/element/content/tutorials/proptypes.md

 ## Use the New Proptype in the Block

-Open `/src/Block.js`.
-We'll now edit it so that it uses the new `isDarkModeEnabled` prop.
+Open `/src/Block.js`—we'll now edit it so that it uses the new `isDarkModeEnabled` prop.
 Any Element Proptypes that you add to the config schema will be available in the props passed to the block's component.

 Locate the place where the block returns some JSX: